ayc9/outreachy-ocaml-internship/README.md

 # outreachy-ocaml-internship
-Notes and reports to document my work on improvements for OCaml's PPX ecosystem for Outreachy's Winter 2021-2022 program.
+Notes and reports to document my work on improvements to OCaml's PPX ecosystem under Outreachy's Winter 2021-2022 program.